Babak (Bo) YaghmaieAdjunct Professor (Fall term)

 Bo is widely regarded as a leading participant in the New York venture capital and emerging growth markets and regularly represents a broad range of startups, venture-backed companies and venture capital funds.
 He has led well over 250 venture financing transactions and has been involved in many of the leading corporate and financing transactions in the New York area.

-Yaghmaie has represented both issuers and underwriters in more than 30 IPOs and dozens of equity public offerings by venture-backed issuers across a variety of verticals in the technology and life sciences industries.
-He has also served as counsel to many leading investment banks, including Credit Suisse, Deutsche Bank, Friedman Billings Ramsey, Goldman Sachs, Jefferies, Morgan Stanley, Piper Jaffray and Stifel.
+Bo has represented issuers and underwriters in more than 30 IPOs and dozens of equity public offerings by venture-backed issuers across a variety of verticals in the technology and life sciences industries.
+He has served as counsel to many leading investment banks, including Cowen & Company, Credit Suisse, Deutsche Bank, Friedman Billings Ramsey, Goldman Sachs, Jefferies, Morgan Stanley, Piper Jaffray and Stifel.
 Bo has been named among the Top 100 IPO Lawyers in the United States.

 Bo also is among the authors of the widely used book, "Venture Capital & Public Offering Negotiation," published by Aspen Law & Business.
 He is a senior contributing editor of VC Experts' Venture Capital Encyclopedia and a contributing writer at Entrepreneur Magazine.
 He is a Techstars Mentor and a member of the Entrepreneurial Sounding Board at Columbia University's Eugene Lang Entrepreneurship Center.
 Bo has been recognized by Chambers USA as one of "America's Leading Lawyers," and by AlwaysOn as a "New York City Power Player" in digital media each of the last three years.